uc-cdis/gen3-community/CSOC_Working_Group_items/20260429-CSOC_WG_minutes.md

 ## Next Steps
-* Possibility of next meeting to demo on the clout rather than laptop
+* Possibility of next meeting to demo on the cloud rather than laptop